SFTP Basics: How Secure File Transfer Protocol Works

 how does sftp work basics

-Does SFTP use TCP or UDP?
+Does SFTP Use TCP or UDP?

-Let’s start with the basics.
 SFTP uses transmission control protocol (TCP), not user datagram protocol (UDP).
-Here’s why that matters:

-1. The sending computer will send the data.
+1. Sending computer will send the data.

-2. The receiving computer will receive the data.
+2. Receiving computer will receive the data.

 1. Sending computer sends a message called a SYN.